doctrine/orm/docs/en/reference/advanced-configuration.rst

 Auto-generating Proxy Classes (***OPTIONAL***)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This setting is not required if you use native lazy objects with PHP 8.4
+and will be removed in the future.

 Proxy classes can either be generated manually through the Doctrine
 Console or automatically at runtime by Doctrine.
 The configuration